CornDavid5/cassandra-ctest/README.md

 - the test report is in `/build/test/output`

 ## Challenges
-- It does not usually have a get API, all get operation is done directly via reading the Config class's public fields.
 - Cassandra uses ant to manage the project, therefore, need to modify the given python scripts quiet a lot to run the test in Cassandra.